john-crane-69/Jailbreak_Guides/README.md

-# Jailbreak_ Official Repo and Guide Center
+# Jailbreak_ Official Guides Center

-## For all of your jailbreak_ needs please check the wiki here <https://github.com/john-crane-69/jailbreak_.github.io/wiki>
+## For all of your jailbreak_ needs please check the wiki here <https://github.com/john-crane-69/Jailbreak_Guides/wiki>